Jenni4B/myTimer/README.md

 5. The Reset button is disabled while the timer is running.
    If the timer is paused, the Reset button becomes available.
 The timer resets to the default value or the custom value

-## Upcoming Features
+## Future Features
-1. Sound notifications when the timer reaches 00:00.
-2. Session tracking (count how many focus sessions are completed).
+1. More themes? 👀
+2. Charts for data
+   2.1 Daily streaks
+   2.2 Hours Spent
+   2.3 Download data

 ## Updates